Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 These are sold under the names:
 - Mi Robot Vacuum-Mop P
-- Mi Robot Vacuum-Mop Pro (but nut the ijai one!!)
+- Mi Robot Vacuum-Mop Pro (not the ijai one!!)
 - Mijia STYJ02YM

 #### Comments